SHYAMMETL - Investment Analysis: Buy Signal or Bull Trap?

 🏦 Industry

-- Steel and metals sector remains cyclical, driven by infrastructure demand.
+- Steel & metals sector benefits from infrastructure demand.

 🔎 Conclusion